top of page

 This story is shared with care.
 To respect the client’s privacy, some details have been changed.
 The essence of their experience and the outcomes remain true.

-When I first met this client, a professional flutist in her early thirties, what struck me was her quiet excellence.
+When I first met this client — a professional flutist with a first chair in a major orchestra — what struck me was her quiet excellence.

 What wasn't visible was how heavy performing had become.